Highlighting Custom RV Interiors

 But even without ripping your furniture out, you can add style and personality to your space.
 Why not buy an easy-to-clean rug to put in your living area?
 Or add some colorful throw pillows and a blanket to your sofa?
 You can easily hang art on the walls without damage by using Command velcro strips on parallel edges of a frame, which secures it even while you’re in motion.

-A nice set of sheets, some plush pillows and a fluffy duvet can make the bedroom feel less impersonal and more your own.
+Customizing RV interiors with a nice set of sheets, some plush pillows and a fluffy duvet can make the bedroom feel less impersonal and more your own.
 Why not add some mood lighting with some LED lights?
 You can find ones that run on batteries or that plug in.
 And that stick to the wall with adhesive or clips.
 You can find LED lights that change colors or can be controlled by an app.
 Even just a strip of plain LED lights around the base of the bed or along the floor can make the bedroom feel similar to a high-end room with custom-installed lighting.

 We’ll be going into more detail about how you can decorate your RV in a future article.
 But in the meantime, we’d love to know which RV design features are your favorite?
 What do you love in your current RV?
 What might you want in a future RV?
-And what interior design trends are you drawn to these days?
+And what RV interior design trends are you drawn to these days?